ckormanyos/real-time-cpp-toolchains/README.md

 and also provide any used patch files for libiconv, gmp, mpfr, mpc, isl, cloog, binutils, libiconv, avr-libc3, etc.

-TBD: Create patch files for binutils, libiconv, avr-libc3, etc.
+TBD: Create and publish patch files for binutils, libiconv, avr-libc3, etc.